silentdojo/MonsterFaces/README.md

-FakeHat
+MonsteFaces
 ===========

-Bukkit Plugin - Displays everyone wearing a hat when they're really not
+Bukkit Plugin - Displays monsters wearing a Player-Head when they're really not